Fl4m3Ph03n1x/live_view_demo/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).
+The project is production ready:

+  * Run `MIX_ENV=prod mix release`

+For more information refer to the [deployment guides](https://hexdocs.pm/phoenix/deployment.html).

-## Learn more
+## Learn more about Phoenix LiveView

   * Official website: https://www.phoenixframework.org/
   * Guides: https://hexdocs.pm/phoenix/overview.html